-- 2.4 The custody officer is responsible for the custody record's accuracy and completeness and for making sure the record or copy of the record accompanies a detainee if they are transferred to another police station.
-The record shall show the: - time and reason for transfer; - time a person is released from detention. - 2.5 A solicitor or appropriate adult must be permitted to inspect a detainee's custody record as soon as practicable after their arrival at the station and at any other time whilst the person is detained.
-Arrangements for this access must be agreed with the custody officer and may not unreasonably interfere with the custody officer's duties or the justifiable needs of the investigation. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.6 When a detainee leaves police detention or is taken before a court they, their legal representative or appropriate adult shall be given, on request, a copy of the custody record as soon as practicable.
-This entitlement lasts for 12 months after release. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.7 The detainee, appropriate adult or legal representative shall be permitted to inspect the original custody record once the detained person is no longer being held under the provisions of TACT section 41 and Schedule 8 or being questioned after charge as authorised under section 22 of the Counter-Terrorism Act 2008 (see section 15), provided they give reasonable notice of their request.
-Any such inspection shall be noted in the custody record. - Note: Paragraph 1.11A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee. - 2.8 All entries in custody records must be timed and identified by the maker.
-Nothing in this Code requires the identity of officers or other police staff to be recorded or disclosed in the case of enquiries linked to the investigation of terrorism.
-In these cases, they shall use their warrant or other identification numbers and the name of their police station, see Note 2A.
-If records are entered on computer shall also be timed and contain the operator's identification. - 2.9 The fact and time of any detainee's refusal to sign a custody record, when asked in accordance with this Code, must be recorded.

-Note for Guidance
+Note: Paragraph 1.5A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee.

+2.4A When a detainee leaves police detention or is taken before a court they, their legal representative or appropriate adult shall be given, on request, a copy of the custody record as soon as practicable.
+This entitlement lasts for 12 months after release.

+Note: Paragraph 1.5A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee.

+2.5 The detainee, appropriate adult or legal representative shall be permitted to inspect the original custody record after the detainee has left police detention provided they give reasonable notice of their request.
+Any such inspection shall be noted in the custody record.

+Note: Paragraph 1.5A extends this paragraph to the person called to fulfil the role of the appropriate adult for a 17-year-old detainee.

+- 2.6 Subject to paragraph 2.6A, all entries in custody records must be timed and signed by the maker.
+Records entered on computer shall be timed and contain the operator's identification. - 2.6A Nothing in this Code requires the identity of officers or other police staff to be recorded or disclosed: - (a) Not used. - (b) if the officer or police staff reasonably believe recording or disclosing their name might put them in danger.

+In these cases, they shall use their warrant or other identification numbers and the name of their police station.
+See Note 2A.

+2.7 The fact and time of any detainee's refusal to sign a custody record, when asked in accordance with this Code, must be recorded.

-2A The purpose of paragraph 2.8 is to protect those involved in terrorist investigations or arrests of terrorist suspects from the possibility that those arrested, their associates or other individuals or groups may threaten or cause harm to those involved.
+2A The purpose of paragraph 2.6A(b) is to protect those involved in serious organised crime investigations or arrests of particularly violent suspects when there is reliable information that those arrested or their associates may threaten or cause harm to those involved.
+In cases of doubt, an officer of inspector rank or above should be consulted.